What is Enterprise Performance Management (EPM)?

 - Lack of insight into revenue and operations.
 Numerical reports and presentations can provide murky insight into trends and performance indicators, in addition to difficulty in correlating financial, sales, and operational results.
 EPM technology eliminates this kind of data density by providing transparent business insights.

-5 signs of successful enterprise performance management
+5 signs of an effective enterprise performance management system

 Technological advancements in multi-dimensional databases, web-based visualization, and cloud technology have become top of mind for today’s finance leaders.
 However, how do you know if your organization is leveraging these features effectively?
 Here are five distinct signs, as highlighted by Paul, that reflect organizations have implemented a successful enterprise performance management approach:

 - It’s integrated.
 Do all areas of the business execute against plans?
 There is a wide variety of use cases across the enterprise, with opportunities to connect workforce planning, sales compensation, marketing campaigns, project planning, IT costs, and more.
 This is also an exclusive benefit of adopting a true connected planning platform.

 - It’s continuous.
 Are your financial plans static or living and breathing things that can be refreshed with real-time information?
 With technology moving to the cloud, we now have better data integration tools.
 What was historically executed as a batch process is now becoming continuous.
 This is encouraging organizations to move away from annual budgets to highly iterative processes.

 - It’s collaborative.
 Is real-time information shared across the enterprise?
 Access to shared technology and data can help eliminate spreadsheet errors and inefficiencies.
 Moving collaboration within a planning platform also allows users to refine their assumptions and act on outcomes more quickly.